reomor/EntityLocker/README.md

 EntityLocker itself does not deal with the entities, only with the IDs (primary keys) of the entities.
 <p>

+Disclaimer:
+The main idea is about the fact that Entities have separate class and same EntityLocker can work with different entities with same ID type.
+So basic type parameters are: Entity class and Entity ID.
+There is no explicit protection from deadlock and some tests have helped me find one (order in which global and inner lock are taken).
+Writing tests and code analysis are still main drivers.

 <p>
 Requirements: